Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Examples

+We deduce from Lemma \ref{mainlemma2} all the possible deformation classes of Fujiki orbifolds obtained from an admissible group $G$.

-with $g\in F$.
-Therefore all the fixed surfaces are isomorphic to $S$; hence with a trivial third Betti number.
-Then, we conclude the proof by applying \cite[Lemma 7.11]{Fujiki}.
-Note that "admissible singularities" in \cite{Fujiki} are the singularities described in Section \ref{recallFujiki}. \end{proof} Using Lemma \ref{mainlemma2} and the programs of Section \ref{programs}, we obtain the following theorem.
-For each orbifold, we provide the second Betti number $b_2$, the singularities, the forth Betti number $b_4$, the Euler characteristic $\chi$, the Chern numbers $c_4$, $c_2^2$ and $\overline{C(c_2)}$ defined in Notation \ref{verifnota}.
-The different type of singularities are defined in Notation \ref{defsing}. \begin{thm} The different Fujiki orbifolds $S(G)^{[2]}_{\theta}$ (modulo deformation), obtained from a finite admissible symplectic group $G$ on a K3 surface $S$, are listed below.
+For each orbifold, we provide the second Betti number $b_2$, the singularities, the fourth Betti number $b_4$, the Euler characteristic $\chi$, the Chern numbers $c_4$, $c_2^2$ and $\overline{C(c_2)}$ defined in Notation \ref{verifnota}.
+We recall that the third Betti number is always trivial according to Proposition \ref{b3}.
+The different type of singularities are defined in Notation \ref{defsing}. \begin{thm} All the 4-dimensional Fujiki orbifolds $S(G)^{[2]}_{\theta}$ (modulo deformation), obtained from a finite admissible symplectic group $G$ on a K3 surface $S$, are listed below.

-\end{thm} \begin{proof} We explain formally how to compute the data of the theorem and we explain how to use the Python program in Section \ref{ProgramsExplanations}.
+\end{thm} \begin{proof} Applying the results of the previous sections, the data of the theorem are obtained with the help of a computer (see \cite{github} for our computer programs and the annexe section for explanations) .